 20. Cyprus – 4.9 kgs per capita

 Coffee is one of the most popular drinks in Cyprus.
-The most popular brew is the strong and robust ‘Cypriot coffee,‘ prepared by boiling finely ground coffee beans with water and sugar in a small traditional pot called a ‘briki.’
+The most popular brew is the strong ‘Cypriot coffee,‘ prepared by boiling finely ground coffee beans with water and sugar in a small traditional pot called a ‘briki.’

 Cypriots often gather at local coffee shops or ‘kafenia’ to engage in lively conversations, discuss current affairs, or simply catch up with friends and family over a cup of coffee.